- The Antimalware Service Executable process might cause high CPU and memory usage in your PC.

 Indeed, the Antimalware Service Executable will use a large amount of the CPU when scanning the device for malware, or when a certain running program causes Windows Defender to monitor it in real-time.

 Is it safe to disable antimalware service executable?
-There are 3 working solutions to reduce antimalware service executable memory usage listed below.
-If you choose to stop the service, make sure to check out this guide on how to disable antimalware service executable safe and secured.
+There are some working solutions to reduce antimalware service executable memory usage listed below.

-The solution also scores excellent when it comes to false postivies, that is blocking unharmful programs as being potentially threatening.
+The software also scores excellent when it comes to false positives, which means it will not detect unharmful programs as being potentially threatening and block them.

 2. Find the monitored program and whitelist it